In this article, we will explain why you should authenticate your domain and what the DKIM record provided by Sendinblue is.

 Authenticating your domain allows you to secure the brand and online reputation of your domain by preventing spoofing attacks, which happen when someone fakes the identity of a sender to send malicious emails.

 For example, if a phisher starts using Sendinblue’s identity to send malicious content, then Sendinblue’s reputation will be badly impacted.
-To avoid this situation, we must ensure that our domain is correctly authenticated to prevent anyone from using our domain name without our authorization.
+To avoid this situation, we must ensure that our domain is correctly authenticated to prevent anyone from using our domain name without authorization.

 Increase the level of trust from ISPs and webmails